-- 2.9.6.
-Reactivation of the system after the end of any minimum risk manoeuver shall only be possible after a new engine run cycle. - 2.10.
-Emergency Manoeuvre (as collision avoidance strategy) - 2.10.1.
-Only if the activated system shall-has detected if that the vehicle is in unexpected, imminent danger to collide with e.g. another road user ahead or beside the vehicle and in case of insufficient lead time to transition the control back to the driver, an emergency manoeuvre shall be initiated automatically. - 2.10.2.
-This manoeuvre shall decelerate the vehicle up to its full braking performance if necessary and/or perform an automatic evasive manoeuvre, whichever is the most appropriate.
+2.9.6.
+Reactivation of the system after the end of any minimum risk manoeuver shall only be possible after each new engine start/run cycle a new engine run eyele., except when a new engine start/run cycle is performed automatically, e.g. by the operation of a stop/start system.

+2.10.
+Emergency Manoeuvre (as collision avoidance mitigation strategy)

+2.10.1.
+Only if the activated system has detected that the vehicle is in unplanned, imminent danger to collide with e.g. another road user ahead or beside the vehicle and in case of insufficient lead time to transition the control back to the driver, an emergency manoeuvre shall be initiated automatically.